Free Case Consultations

 A theft or robbery conviction can change your life.
 You may have to spend time in jail, lose your job, lose child custody and face many other repercussions.
 If you hire a Lakewood criminal defense attorney, you give yourself the best odds of achieving a positive resolution for your case.
 Your Lakewood theft and robbery lawyer will know aggressive legal tactics and have connections to local prosecutors to help build your defense.

-At Flesch & Beck Law, our attorneys have more than thirty years of legal experience assisting individuals in need of criminal defense services.
+At Flesch Law, our attorneys have more than thirty years of legal experience assisting individuals in need of criminal defense services.
 Our firm understands how complex and impactful these cases can have on a defendant and the penalties associated with a criminal defense case.
 We offer free consultations to those that are facing theft and robbery charges in Lakewood, CO.

 What Is the Definition of Theft and Robbery?